tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 ## Card template

-Refer to [Discussing various card templates](discussing-various-card-templates.html) to get an idea of what to to put on your cards and how they should look.
+Refer to [Discussing various card templates](discussing-various-card-templates.html) to get an idea of what to put on your cards and how they should look.
 If you're using the card template introduced in the beginning of this guide, you don't have to set up everything yourself.